Skip to main content

 It is after Prewitt goes AWOL that the fateful attack on Pearl Harbor hits Schofield Barracks.
 Warden rises to the occasion and manages to defend the base against the attack.
 Meanwhile, the bombing reinvigorates Prewitt with a renewed sense of devotion for his country, and he insists he return to his company, despite Lorene begging him not to go back to the army that has brought him nothing but agony.
 On his way back to the barracks, the men of his company mistake him for an enemy soldier and shoot Prewitt on sight.
 Warden identifies his body, reporting him as a hardhead, but a good soldier.
 “He loved the army more than any soldier I ever knew.”

 This is a sort of ensemble cast, but if there was a singular protagonist in this film, Prewitt is probably the safest bet.
-The story begins with his introduction into this world, he's the one whose decisions bear the most on the plot, and he's the clearest window into James Jones and his own conflicted feelings about this institution he gave his life to.
+The story begins with his introduction into this world, he's the one whose decisions bear the most on the plot.
+He's the clearest window into James Jones and his own conflicted feelings about this institution he gave his life to.

 James Jones, The Military, The Book